 The Technical University of Crete (TUC) was founded in 1977 in Chania and received its first students in 1984.
 The mission of the institution is to promote research and education in old and new engineering fields, as well as to develop links with Greek industry.
 The teaching and research staff and postgraduate students are involved in research in various scientific-technical areas within the more than 70 well-equipped laboratories of the Technical University of Crete as well as in other associated research institutes.

-TUC comprises five engineering schools: School of Production Engineering and Management (SPEM), School of Mineral Resources Engineering, School of Electronic and Computer Engineering, School of Environmental Engineering and School of Architectural Engineering.
+TUC comprises five engineering schools: School of Production Engineering and Management (SPEM), School of Mineral Resources Engineering, School of Electrical and Computer Engineering, School of Chemical and Environmental Engineering and School of Architecture.
 The schools offer both undergraduate and post graduate studies as well as doctoral degrees.
 The Technical University of Crete is one of the best Greek Universities in terms of attracted research funds and has the highest rate of research publications per faculty member.

 The Dynamic Systems and Simulation Laboratory (DSSL) belongs to the Decision Sciences Division of the SPEM.
 The DSSL was founded in 1988, and has been headed since 1994 by Prof. Markos Papageorgiou, the TrafficFluid PI.